trovu/trovu/Namespaces.md

 Every shortcut belongs to exactly one namespace.
 Namespaces allow the same keyword to be used for different shortcuts – according to the user's language, location or personal setup.
-This comes in handy for dictionaries:
+This comes in handy e.g. for multi-country websites like Amazon:

-- `en tree` shall look up the English translation for "tree" – but into which language?
+- `a shakespeare` shall search Amazon for books from Shakespeare – but Amazon from which country?

-Thanks to namespaces, we can have the keyword `en` both
+Thanks to namespaces, we can have the keyword `a` both

-- in the French language namespace `fr`,
+- in the US country namespace `.us`,
-- as also in the German language namespace `de`
+- as also in the Germany namespace `.de`

-Depending on the language in your settings and thus the namespaces you use, the right dictionary will be picked.
+Depending on the country in your settings and thus the namespaces you use, the correct shortcut for Amazon will be picked.

 But even more: You can also override shortcuts: For instance, while all other users use the keyword `g` for Google, you might use it for something else – with your user namespace.